Bangkok

 Chinatown, Bangkok

-• Chinatown: Bangkok’s Chinatown was founded in 1782 when Bangkok became the capital of Thailand.
-The King built the Grand Palace, where there were Chinese residences, and they were moved to present-day Chinatown.
+Bangkok’s Chinatown was founded in 1782, when Bangkok became the capital.
+The king built the Grand Palace, where there were Chinese residences, and they were moved to the current Chinatown.
 On and around Yaowarat Street you get the feeling of being in China.
 Here are Chinese street signs, shops and restaurants.

 Vimanmek Palace, Bangkok

-• Vimanmek Palace: This palace is built of teak wood and is therefore a special building due to its size.
-In 1982, visitors were allowed when Queen Sirikit established a museum for King Rama V here.
-Among the items on display are some of those brought by King Rama V from Europe.
+The palace was built in teak, making it a special building due to its size.
+In 1982, it was opened to visitors when Queen Sirikit commissioned a museum for King Rama V to be set up here.
+Among the objects on display are some that King Rama V brought home from Europe.

-• Patpong: Patpong is Bangkok’s famous and notorious shopping and entertainment district for mainly lots of foreign tourists.
-The neighborhood consists of the main street Patpong 1, the parallel street Patpong 2 and sections of the streets of Silom and Surawong.
-A large night market and bars are some of what you can find.
+Patpong is Bangkok’s famous and notorious shopping and entertainment district for mostly foreign tourists.
+The neighborhood consists of the main street Patpong 1, the parallel street Patpong 2 and a section of the streets Silom and Surawong.
+A large night market and bars are some of what you can find in the streets.

 Oriental Hotel, Bangkok